9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 `CPP`, enable the foreign function interface syntax, declare a module name, and then import some things from the base library.
 The unusual item is the final line, where we include the C header for PCRE.
-This wouldn\'t be valid in a `.hs` source file, but is fine in `.hsc` code.
+This wouldn't be valid in a `.hs` source file, but is fine in `.hsc` code.

 ### Adding type safety to PCRE

 Next we need a type to represent PCRE compile-time flags.
 In C, these are integer flags to the `compile` function, so we could just use `CInt` to represent them.
-All we know about the flags is that they\'re C numeric constants, so `CInt` is the appropriate representation.
+All we know about the flags is that they're C numeric constants, so `CInt` is the appropriate representation.

 As a Haskell library writer though, this feels sloppy.
 The type of